banterle/Zeroshot-HDRV/README.md

 NOTES ON TIMINGS:
 ==============
 This version of the code is not optimized for speed as the version used for the paper.
-This version is optimized to maximize compatibility with hardware (it does not require a CUDA-device), please refer to the paper timings.
+This version is optimized to maximize compatibility with hardware (it does not require a CUDA-device) and video resolutions.
+Please refer to the paper timings.

 WEIGHTS DOWNLOAD:
 =================